mauriquev/homelab/README.md

 This repository is for my K8s bare metal homelab cluster.
 I will document the tools and technologies I use as I build an environment to hone and master my cloud/DevOps skills.
 I designed this project to be a place where I can grow, while also evolving with me as I dive deeper into the Kubernetes, Cloud, DevOps and Microservices.

-i plan on following  ‘The Twelve-Factor App’ principles and GitOps fundamentals.
+I plan on following  ‘The Twelve-Factor App’ principles and GitOps fundamentals.

 ## Hardware and Kubernetes Distribution